 In this section, we will discuss explicit deloopings of the QCA spaces $\mathbf{Q}(X)$ we constructed, which will give some descriptions for the underlying $\Omega$-spectra.
-The deloopings we hope for would be similar to those of Pederson and Weibel in \cite{pederson_weibel}, which was done for additive categories.
+The deloopings we hope for would be similar to those of Pedersen and Weibel in \cite{pedersen_weibel}, which was done for additive categories.

-We give a very informal description of what Pederson and Weibel did.
+We give a very informal description of what Pedersen and Weibel did.
 For a small, filtered, idempotent complete additive category $A$, they constructed a category $C_1(A)$ by ``placing copies of $A$ on $\Zbb$" and showed that

-Pederson and Weibel similarly built $C_{i}(A)$ by ``placing copies of $A$ on $\Zbb^i$", and it turns out there is a suitable notion of equivalence between $C_{1}(C_i(A))$ and $C_{i+1}(A)$, so one can inductively appeal to (\ref{additive_deloop}) to build a sequence of deloopings of $K(A^{\cong})$.
+Pedersen and Weibel similarly built $C_{i}(A)$ by ``placing copies of $A$ on $\Zbb^i$", and it turns out there is a suitable notion of equivalence between $C_{1}(C_i(A))$ and $C_{i+1}(A)$, so one can inductively appeal to (\ref{additive_deloop}) to build a sequence of deloopings of $K(A^{\cong})$.

 In this section, we will obtain an analogous delooping of the form

 \begin{remark} A natural way to try to prove this is perhaps to hope that there is a sequence of the following form and apply $\Omega(\bullet)$ to everything.